-- 1. Under the EPA's 2005 Guidelines for Carcinogen Risk Assessment (www.epa.gov/iris/backgrd.html), hexavalent chromium is likely to be carcinogenic to humans by the oral route of exposure.
+- 1. Under EPA's 2005 Guidelines for Carcinogen Risk Assessment (www.epa.gov/iris/backgrd.html), hexavalent chromium is likely to be carcinogenic to humans by the oral route of exposure.
 Is the cancer weight of evidence characterization scientifically supported and clearly described? - 2.
-A mutagenic mode of carcinogenic action by all routes of exposure is proposed for hexavalent chromium.
+A mutagenic mode of carcinogenic action by all routes of exposure is proposed as the primary mode of action for hexavalent chromium.
 Please comment on whether this determination is scientifically supported and clearly described.
-Please comment on data available for hexavalent chromium that may support an alternative mode of action. - 3.
+Please comment on data available for hexavalent chromium that may support an alternative primary mode of action. - 3.
 A two-year drinking water study in rats and mice (NTP, 2008) was selected for the derivation of an oral slope factor.
 Please comment on whether the selection of this study for quantification is scientifically supported and clearly described.
 Please identify and provide the rationale for any other studies that should be considered. - 4.
+The incidence of adenomas and carcinomas combined in the small intestine of male mice from the NTP (2008) two-year drinking water study were selected to serve as the basis for the quantitative cancer assessment.
+Please comment on whether this selection is scientifically supported and clearly described.
+Please identify and provide the rationale for any other endpoints that should be selected to serve as the basis for the quantitative cancer assessment. - 5.
 The oral slope factor was calculated by linear extrapolation from the POD (i.e., the lower 95% confidence limit on the dose associated with 10% extra risk of tumors of the small intestine in male mice).
 Has the modeling been appropriately conducted and clearly described?